mverleg/file_endec/README.md

     ARGS:
         <FILES>...
 One or more paths to input files (absolute or relative)

-The `--fast` mode uses only one hash algorithm one encryption algorithm (argon2i and aes256), and no key stretching; this makes it about 10 times faster.
+The `--fast` mode uses only one hash algorithm one encryption algorithm (argon2i and aes256), and reduces key stretching; this makes it about 10 times faster.

 Keep in mind
 -------------------------------